adelossantos06/Phase-1-Project/README.md

 The capital key returns a value of an array with most results having an index of 0, in some cases when a country or teritory has more than one capital this application only returns the capital array at the 0 index.
 The continents key also returns an array but because an instance of a country spanning multiple contintents is rare this application returns all the data within the array.

 Users of this web application can use the search box to search for a country or territory.
-The search will return either a single card or multiple information cards containting the name, a flag image, and a list of information including the population, the continent and the capital of the country.
+The search will return either a single card or multiple information cards containing the name, a flag image, and a list of information including the population, the continent and the capital of the country.

 When the user hovers the mouse cursor over the information cards the cards will highlight red.
-Each card that apppears in the search results contains a save button that will append it to the saved contianer.
+Each card that apppears in the search results contains a save button that will append it to the saved container.

 If the user wants to remove a saved card, they can do so by using the remove button at the bottom of the card.